-You can give away the ownership of any folder that you own.
-Once you do so, the new owner controls access to the folder and can restrict your access to it.
-Make sure that you have moved any files you may need to another folder that you own before you give up ownership.
+You can give away ownership of any folder you own.
+Once you do so, however, the new owner can restrict your access to that folder.
+Make sure you have copies of any files you may need before you give ownership of a folder to someone else.